-^{} The listing assumes that the following have been completed at an accredited secondary institution: a full year each of biology, chemistry, and physics and Algebra I and Algebra II with a grade of C- or better.
+^{} The listing assumes that Algebra I and Algebra II have been completed at an accredited secondary institution with a grade of C- or better.
 Students lacking these college-preparatory courses will have to make up the deficiencies in their foundational course work.